midnightcodr/my-tech-journals/redis-sentinel.md

 run()
 ```
-To test this, running `redis-cli debug sleep 30` won't work anymore.
-The proper way to test this is to terminate the redis-server process on the node that's currently of `master` role.
+To test the failover, use the same `redis-cli debug sleep 15` on the master node.